marcodondo97/Mailchimp-API-welcome-registration/README.md

 - id: a numerical progressive identifier (AUTOINCREMENT) that serves as PRIMARY KEY;
 - username;
 - email;
-- password: encrypted with the md5 algorithm.
+- password: encrypted with md5 algorithm.

 You can find the sql file in the repository under the name of "persona.sql".